-The RoHS Directive restricts chemicals and heavy metals in electronic components, solder, and casing materials.
-Further, the RoHS Directive applies to essentially all electronic and electrical products imported or manufactured in the European Union.
+The RoHS Directive restricts chemicals and heavy metals in electronic components, solder, and materials (e.g. casing).
+It applies to electrical and electronic equipment (EEE) imported or manufactured in the European Union.

-The requirements of the directive go beyond that of substance restrictions.
-More specifically, it also covers CE marking and other labeling requirements, technical documentation, harmonised standards, and lab testing requirements.
+The requirements of the RoHS directive go beyond substance restrictions.
+More specifically, the directive also covers CE marking and other labelling requirements, documentation, and lab testing.

 How can I get a RoHS certificate?

-There is no such thing as a RoHS certificate.
-RoHS compliance is primarily demonstrated by providing lab test reports, which in turn provide the following information:
+There is no such thing as a RoHS “certificate”.
+You should demonstrate RoHS compliance by providing items such as the following:

 The RoHS Directive applies to the following categories of electrical and electronic equipment (as listed in Annex I):